-Held twice weekly during the summer, this series helps new fellows learn key aspects of kidney disease and the nephrology fellow’s role in during their first few months of training.
+Held twice weekly during the summer, this series helps new fellows learn key aspects of kidney disease and the nephrology fellow’s role during their first few months of training.

 Research Conference is held weekly from October to June to discuss research methodology, scientific approach, and study design.
 Faculty, fellows, and visiting professors present their recent work.

-Harrington Rounds, held weekly throughout the year, are the Division’s clinical conference to discuss the pathophysiologic, pathologic, ethical, and medical decision-making issues involved with challenging and complicated cases.
+Harrington Rounds, held weekly throughout the year, is the Division’s clinical conference to discuss the pathophysiologic, pathologic, ethical, and medical decision-making issues involved with challenging and complicated cases.
 Cases are selected, presented, and reviewed by clinical fellows on a rotating basis.